Lucas8x/luscious-downloader/README.md

 ## 🔨 Usage

+**NOTE:** On windows you can press shift + right click to open terminal in selected folder.\
-**NOTE:** The default download folder will be the path where you are executing the command.\
+**NOTE²:** The default download folder will be the path where you're executing the command.\
-**NOTE²:** You can enter multiple url and ids separated by commas.
+**NOTE³:** You can enter multiple url and ids separated by commas.

 Download albums: